Skip to main content

 • Sharing capabilities: Ubidots lets you share via embedding URLs into a website's HTML.

-• User Management: an Administrator grants custom access and interaction capabilities to a given user.
+• User Management: An admin grants custom access and interaction capabilities to a given user.

 • Tags: As part of your user management capabilities, you can add tags to entities (dashboards, devices, reports, events, and users) and, by doing so, define what your end users get to see and interact with in your app.
 Learn more about tags here.